+44 2081 444 580

 Looking for an alternate route?
 You can also begin sailing charters in Florida Keys from Key Largo or Miami.

-Florida sailing tips
+Florida sailing holiday tips

 When considering sailing yacht charters in Florida Keys, it’s important to know that there are many different options for moorings and anchorages.